myapos/Greek2Greenglish/README.md

 Instructions
 ================

-1. In order to download jar file visiti path https://github.com/myapos/Greek2Greenglish/tree/master/Greek2GreenglishUpdated/dist and select view raw.
+1. In order to download jar file visit path https://github.com/myapos/Greek2Greenglish/tree/master/Greek2GreenglishUpdated/dist and select view raw.
    Then run Greek2Greenglish with double click.
 A simple GUI will be displayed.
 2. User can select one or multiple text files with greek characters for refactoring to greenglish.